Normally when a

 Wait (ms) and

 LabVIEW For Loops and While Loops.
-This is a tutorial is suited for LabVIEW beginners.
-If you are looking for more resources on LabVIEW basics, look into the
+This is a tutorial suited for LabVIEW beginners.
+For more resources on LabVIEW basics, look into the

 Introduction to LabVIEW getting started material.